 In their homeland of Brazil, these Mastiffs continue to work on farms, protecting livestock from predators.
 Their innate guarding instincts, coupled with their intelligence, make them reliable protectors of both property and people.

 In conclusion, the Fila Brasileiro stands as a testament to the rich history of Brazilian working dogs.
 Its role in guarding, hunting, and companionship has shaped its characteristics, making it a breed with a unique set of skills and traits.
-While controversy surrounds its status in certain regions, responsible ownership, training, and socialization are key to unlocking the full potential of this majestic and loyal breed.
+While controversy surrounds its status in certain regions, responsible ownership, training, and socialisation are key to unlocking the full potential of this majestic and loyal breed.
 As we explore the world of the Fila Brasileiro, we uncover not just a breed, but a living embodiment of history, utility, and canine companionship.